dpaydrc20/Shicinals-Minter/README.md

 node . wallet new
 ```

-Retrieve your private key from `.wallet.json` and import it in Pepecoin Core, this can be done from the GUI or the following command
+Retrieve your private key from `.wallet.json` and import it in Shibacoin Core, this can be done from the GUI or the following command

 ```
 pepecoin-cli importprivkey <your_private_key> <optional_label> false
 ```

-Then send PEPE to the address displayed.
+Then send SHBI to the address displayed.
 Once sent, sync your wallet:

 ```
 node . wallet sync